johann-solo/oliveandmango.github.io/_posts/blog/2016-12-12-macaroni-stew-chicken.md

 ### Ingredients

-* 1 lb of chicken cleaned and seasoned with [green seasoning](http://oliveandmango.com/green-seasoning) for at least an hour but overnight is better( whole chicken cut up, or 6-8 thighs split or drumsticks)
+* 1 lb of chicken cleaned and seasoned with <span class="highlight">[green seasoning](http://oliveandmango.com/green-seasoning)</span> for at least an hour but overnight is better( whole chicken cut up, or 6-8 thighs split or drumsticks)
 * 2 tbsp brown sugar/Demerara
 * 2 tbsp cooking oil
 * 1 onion sliced finely